How we are governed

 Powertrain Systems and Fuels Group Committee

-Steve Sapsford - Chair
+Steve Sapsford - Immediate Past Chair

-He then moved to the Refinement Centre where he worked on the application of 1-D gas dynamics to exhaust and intake noise prediction using WAVE.
+Steve joined Ricardo in 1986 after graduating in mechanical engineering from Southampton University and worked initially in 1-D gas dynamics simulation and the application to exhaust and intake noise prediction using WAVE.
 He formed the CFD applications group in 1993 working principally on coolant, in-cylinder and manifold flows.

 In 2010 he became the Global Market Sector Director for high performance vehicles, and in 2014 he became the Business Strategy Director for the Technical Consulting business.

-Professor Hua Zhao - Immediate Past Chair
+Professor Hua Zhao - Past Chair

 Vice Dean Research of the College of Engineering, Design and Physical Science, Brunel University London